 There have been emotions difficult to face yet in all this I have learnt to trust in the Everlasting Arms in a new way.
 The one thing that has remained constant is that Christ is with me.
 He is with my dad.
 He is with us as a family.

 And in all things, He is God.
 Most High!

 I am reminded of the disciples as they saw Jesus walking on the water.
 Fear gripped them and they thought he was a ghost [Mark 4:35-40].
 But Jesus spoke over their fear.

 At times my soul fails to trust God in all things.
 My heart reacts when bad news arrives.

 Yet He asks me not to lean on my own understanding [Proverbs 3:5-6].

 It has taken me almost a year, dealing with the questions in my mind and heart to realise that He is Immanuel [God with us all the time].

 I can choose to feel like the world is crushing me.
 And allow the enemy to steal, kill and destroy joy, hope, peace or I can make Christ my Beacon of Hope.
-Here are 3 reasons to not doubt that God is in control.
+And choose these 3 reasons to not doubt that God is in control.

 1| He commanded the waves to be still